TransientTetra/dotfiles/nvim/README.md

 	- vcs.lua - version control plugins config

 # Neovim todo list
-- disable whichkey groups when plugin not available (or lsp not connected)
-- add keymaps for mason and lazy under p group
 - autopairs to auto select first
 - neotree instead of nvimtree
 - heirline instead of bufferline and lualine